Tolkien Init.

 “authority”, “overbearing”, etc. It is related to Anglo-Saxon “rice“, a word used for ideas such as “power”, “riches”.
 Edith means: “Old English Eadgyð, from ead “riches, prosperity, good fortune, happiness” + guð “war”“.
 We might describe their marriage as a “happy war” (harmony and discord) and it implies Edith is one of the Volga rowers, one of the quarrellers who must be “untwisted”, “turned”.
 The other rower can be found in the original name “Edwy” that Tolkien used for Alf the Faery King (Tolkien) in Smith of Wootton Major (Smith): “An Edwy (or Eadwig; the name means “happy war”) was king of Wessex” (Smith 209).
 This would naturally make Edith the Faery Queen who Smith, Tolkien pursues.
 This repeats the motif of the Moon (Tilion) pursuing the Sun (Arien) (Sil.
 11.118-119).

 Frodo’s parents perish in a quarrel in a boat according to one rumoured account, which involved “pushing” and “pulling”—contrary movements.
-Boats are deemed “tricky” (LotR I.1.23).
+Boats are deemed “tricky” (LotR 1.I.23).
 Another boat, his image I Vene Kemen the

-“World Ship” (The Book of Lost Tales 1 [BoLT] III.
-84), has the Sun and Moon quarrelling over possession of a star.
-The Sun’s arm extends a crook and is trying to wrest the star from the horned crescent moon (see fig 1.1 above).
-I submit that this is a quarrel over which star the ship should follow, like the quarrelling on board Sebastian Brant’s The Ship of Fools, which I suggest incarnates as Minas Tirith with its “Gate a towering bastion of stone, its edge sharp as a ship-keel facing east” (LotR V.1.752), a city whose Classical labyrinth plan consists of two contrariwise spirals.
 We can pinpoint these two spirals to the oak and birch in Tolkien’s Tol Sirion (Pictures 36).
 The tree on the right appears to be a pine or fir tree.
 The oak belongs to the genus “quercus”.
 “Fir”: “PIE root *perkwu-, originally meaning “oak,” […] Latin quercus “oak,” […] Old English had a cognate form in furhwudu “pine wood”“.
 “Pine”: “Latin pinus “pine, pine-tree, fir-tree”“.
 In between them is Finrod Felagund’s Minas Tirith, a motif he later uses in LotR.
 We see again the birch branch extending straight out and the oak’s branch slanting down ending in three fingers.
 You can see the “X” form centred on the tower on the hill suggested by the line of the river and landforms.
 The Sun and the Moon clearly identify the trees.
 The identification of the fir with the oak is supported by Tolkien’s early Land of Pohja in which the Moon settles in a birch tree and the Sun in a fir tree.
 Tolkien has reversed the relationship but we can see the equation of the fir with the oak.
 The untwisting of the birch would be a metaphor for the resolution of the quarrel.
 Tolkien is The Man in the Moon and Edith is The Lady of the Sun.
 He tells his son Michael, lovers are “companions in shipwreck not guiding stars” (Letters 68, #43).
 I suggest the star they should follow in order to stop quarrelling represents the harmonization of the two lovers, not one of the pair (of stars) dominating the other.
 Christopher Tolkien tells us that these figures are not just personifications but real people:

 “In such cases, however, as nīlō n. ‘moon’, and ūrē n. ‘sun’, beside the personalized forms Nīlū m. and Ūrī f., we have not so much mere personification but the naming of real persons, or what the Adūnāim regarded as real persons: the guardian spirits of the Moon and the Sun, in fact ‘The Man in the Moon’ and ‘The Lady of the Sun’” (Sauron Defeated 9 [SD], 426).